gisumd/COVID-19-API-Documentation/docs/notice/eu_filter.md

 }
 ```

-## How to remove EU response in Python
+## How to remove EU responses that have reached the retention deadline in Python
 This sample Python code can remove EU responses in the microdata that have reached the 2-year retention deadline.
 These responses will be removed from the microdata CSV by specifying the file path and the date range to remove.
 The output will rewrite the origin file.

 ```py